ans-group/docs.ukfast.co.uk/source/ecloud/private/cloning-and-templating-vms.md

 ```

-This guide walks you through the process of cloning and templating VMs in the MyUKFast portal.
+This guide walks you through the process of cloning and templating VMs in the ANS Portal.

 ## Cloning VMs
-First of all, log into your MyUKFast client area and choose the option **eCloud -> Hybrid** or **eCloud -> Private**, depending which one you have.
+First of all, log into your ANS Portal and choose the option **eCloud -> Hybrid** or **eCloud -> Private**, depending which one you have.
 In my case it is **eCloud -> Hybrid**.

 You should be presented with a screen similar to this: